SurinameOfficial Name: Republic of Suriname

 Based on the Vienna Convention on Consular Relations, bilateral agreements with certain countries, and customary international law, if you are arrested in Suriname, you have the option to request that the police, prison officials, or other authorities alert the nearest U.S. Embassy, which for Suriname is located in the capital city, Paramaribo.
 The police may not contact the Embassy unless the arrestee specifically requests it.

 SPECIAL CIRCUMSTANCES: Credit cards are not widely accepted outside the major hotels and upscale restaurants.
 You should contact your intended hotel or tour company to confirm that credit cards are accepted.
-Currently, only one bank, the Royal Bank of Trinidad and Tobago (RBTT), has Automatic Teller Machines (ATMs) that accept foreign ATM cards.
+Currently, only one bank, the Royal Bank of Canada (RBC), has Automatic Teller Machines (ATMs) that accept foreign ATM cards.
 In order to withdraw money from the ATM machines of other banks, you must have a local Surinamese bank account and ATM card.
 You can legally exchange currency at banks, hotels, and official exchange houses, which are called “cambios.”
 Exchanging money outside of these locations is illegal and can be dangerous.
 Telephone and internet service within Suriname can be problematic, especially during periods of heavy rains.

 If you are a woman traveling abroad, please review our travel tips for Women Travelers.